LuizaKlafke/frontend-second-project-css/README.md

 ## Objective

-The object of this project is to practice simple HTML and CSS knowlegde through the fictional web page named "Anna Bella modelo".
+The object of this project is to practice simple HTML and CSS skills through the fictional web page named "Anna Bella modelo".

 # Run project